About Affidavit for Small Estate Limited Letter of Authority

 How to file Affidavit for Small Estate Limited Letter of Authority in Tennessee

-- Step 1 — Confirm you have the correct formUse Affidavit for Small Estate Limited Letter of Authority when file this affidavit in the chancery court when the decedent's personal property (excluding real estate) does not exceed $50,000 and you seek authority to collect and preserve estate assets.
+- Step 1 — Confirm you have the correct formUse Affidavit for Small Estate Limited Letter of Authority when file this affidavit when a decedent's estate consists solely of personal property under $50,000 in value and the estate qualifies for limited administration under Tennessee Code Annotated § 30-4-101 et seq.
 Double-check it's the right form for your situation — Tennessee probate forms are revised periodically, so verify the name and number against your court's current form list before you start.

 - Step 2 — Complete every required fieldFill out Affidavit for Small Estate Limited Letter of Authority carefully and review it for errors before filing.
 Probate cases can already take months — a small mistake on the form can set your timeline back further.